my88480/DXFOperator/README.md

 # DXFOperator
-This Project is to write AutoCAD DXF file  without AutoCAD environment.
+This Project is to write AutoCAD DXF file  without AutoCAD environment.It is my first java exercise.

 Main File: FileDXF.java</br>
            FileDXFTest.java